gabriel88766/NESEmulator/README.md

 # NESEmulator
-In development: NES Emulator - CPP -
+In development: NES Emulator - CPP.
+TODO: mappers and improve APU

 [1] Used to implement all instructions and addressing modes \
 [2] Klaus functional test, used to test CPU 6502 \